jtkovacs/jtkovacs.github.io/refs/notes/text-analytics.md

+# Text analytics techniques

-## Generic text mining process
+## Text mining

 Per Sharda et al., text mining can be undertaken through the three-step process elaborated below (2014; I follow and mostly quote from pp. 220-226, but some term definitions are taken from pp. 206-207).

 Delen and Crossland (2008, cited in Sharda et al., 2014) place the 'black box' of this data mining process into the following context, which they represent graphically:

 - **Input**
     - structured data
     - unstructured data
 - **Constraints**
     - software/hardware limitations
     - privacy issues